remidinishanth/distributed_systems/linux/readme.md

 * Step 3 - Choose a booting device to boot the OS from.
 This can be the hard drive, the network server, or CD ROM.

-* Step 4 - BIOS/UEFI runs the boot loader (GRUB), which provides a menu to choose the OS or the kernel functions.
+* Step 4 - BIOS/UEFI runs the boot loader (GRUB - Grand Unified Bootloader), which provides a menu to choose the OS or the kernel functions.

 * Step 5 - After the kernel is ready, we now switch to the user space.
 The kernel starts up systemd as the first user-space process, which manages the processes and services, probes all remaining hardware, mounts filesystems, and runs a desktop environment.